OniAkuma96/Milestone-2---Blackjack/readme.md

 ### Bugs discovered

-- Bug in the game - the calculate sum of hand function doesn't correctly value Aces as 1 when hand is above 21 so player/dealer will be bust when they shouldn't be.
+- Bug in the game - the calculate sum of hand function doesn't correctly if the first card in hand is Ace.
+It should automatically change the value to 1 but will bust instead

 ## Deployment